 Would your family be taken care of if you couldn’t work?

 Whether it’s an injury that keeps you from working or a more severe illness that could leave you unable to make key decisions, the shock for your family will be hard enough.
 What they don’t need is any additional chaos if you have left your affairs unattended.
 Dawson says that having a Power of Attorney can allow a trusted relative or professional to access your accounts and manage your affairs so your family can be looked after.
-Another important area is insurance: Critical illness and life insurance can provide an immediate source of funds for your family that has no unforeseen tax consequences.

 Would you face an unexpected tax bill?